patrickhammond/Presentation-AndroidGradle/README.md

 ]
 .right-column[
 > ### "I tried it before and my project broke with every plugin update..."
---Any Android developer who tried Gradle before 1.0
+--Any Android developer who used the Android Gradle plugin before v1.0

 .center[![Pain meme](pain.gif)]
 ]